There was so much to see in Venice and I have so many photographs to share, this is going to have to be thrown at you in two parts!

 We caught the most stunning sunset overlooking the lagoon and grand canal

-The architecture is stunning, ornate features everywhere and always something to feast your eyes on.
+The buildings and property are stunning, ornate features everywhere and always something to feast your eyes on.
 I have worked in the property industry for over 10 years on an off and I have a penchant for interesting and classic architecture.

 I found it quite sad that a lot of the buildings were in disrepair.
 I appreciate they are struggling against floods and salt in the air which causes paint to peel and plaster to decay but even so, they are not being looked after as well as they should and it is a real shame because eventually history will be lost.